L’HISTOIRE DE LA BONNETERIE LE MINOR

 1989

-Development of the brand on the Asian territory with in particular the opening of the Japanese market
+Development of the brand on the Asian territory with in particular the opening of the japanese market

 The Minor is going through the crisis of the French textile industry (1990-2010) by successfully carving out a nice place for itself in the export market, especially in Japan, where coquettish women swear by this traditional sailor made in Brittany.